 Seattle Humane promotes the human-animal bond by saving and serving pets in need, regardless of age, ability, circumstance or geography.

-We are always looking for great people to join our team at Seattle Humane.
+We are always looking for great people to join our team!
+Learn more about careers at Seattle Humane.

 Visit our Contact Us page for general inquiries as well as contact information and hours for our Adoption Center, Schuler Family Medical Center and Pet Resource Center.